TovarishFin/crypto-wedding-sol-tutorial/README.md

 - [install yarn you can use npm which comes with nodejs as well](https://yarnpkg.com/getting-started/install)

+## How to use this tutorial

+The tutorial is broken up into `step-0` - `step-6`.
+Each of the steps are their own git branch.
+You clone it and use it as any other repo, or you can manually view the branches online.

 ## This Tutorial was Inspired by...

 - [this paulx blog post](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/)